neo4j-partners/hands-on-lab-neo4j-and-bedrock/README.md

 ## Duration
 3 hours.

+## Prerequisites
+You'll need a laptop with a web browser.
+Your browser will need to be able to access the AWS Console and port 7474 on a Neo4j deployment running in AWS.

 ## Agenda

+### Part 1
 * Introductions
 * Lecture - [Introduction to Neo4j](https://docs.google.com/presentation/d/1Cue3uBcDnQ6e7w7wocOGqoKd7U8TQFZD7JohbgTrV90/edit?usp=sharing) (10 min)
     * What is Neo4j?